osmcode/osmium-tool/man/osmium-extract.md

 the array is an object with at least a name "output" naming the output file and a region defined in a "bbox", "polygon" or "multipolygon" name.
 An optional "description" can be added, it will not be used by the program but can help with documenting the file contents.
+You can add an optional "output_format" if the format can not be detected from the "output" file name.
+Run "osmium help file-formats" to get a description of allowed formats.

     "extracts": [
         {
             "output": "hamburg.osm.pbf",
+            "output_format": "pbf",
             "description": "optional description",
             "box": ...
         },